Superskyyy/iQueensu-frontend/src/components/common/modal/readme.md

     }
     ```

 4. Enjoy.
-Contact me if you facing any problem
+Contact me if you‘re facing any problem